Coronavirus: Community Resources and Information

 Click one of the following links to be taken to a specific section of this page:

-Out of an abundance of caution, we will be canceling or postponing all public events, reflecting Governor Brown's Stay-at-Home order.
-We know this is a very fluid situation, so please stay tuned for further updates in the event that this policy changes.
+All in-person events at Unite Oregon are canceled until further notice.
 If you have any questions about an event, please get in touch in with the appropriate staff member - you can find their information on our staff contact page.

-All of our staff will begin working remotely.
+All of our staff are now working remotely.
 We ask that if you are a partner organization and have a one-on-one or small group meeting scheduled with our staff that you make alternative call-in or video-conference options available.

 We will monitor the progression of the coronavirus and adjust our plans are the conditions require.
 Please watch out for future announcements about our response and preparations.
 We urge every member of this community to be prepared.
 Multnomah County has published information in multiple languages.
 We urge you to be aware of the realities of the virus, and encourage you to share this information in your communities: COVID-19 Information in Different Languages